manifoldco/mercury/README.md

 To quickly experience how Diez works, simply run `yarn demo` or `npm run demo` from `design-language`.
 This command will use Diez to compile a JavaScript SDK for your design language and link it to the example web project located in `codebases/web`, then start the example web project in your browser.

 Check out our [Getting Started guide](https://diez.org/getting-started/) to learn more.

+## ♻️ Updating

+From the `design-language` folder, run `yarn update`.
+You’ll need to authenticate with Figma.

+⚠️ **Note**: when updating, be mindful of missing assets.
+Often times, Figma will simply time-out, and fail to download.
+Assume that most missing assets are from rate-limiting, not that they were removed from the Figma file (esp. icons).

+## 🚀 Deploying

+Currently, deploying happens manually.
+From the `design-language` folder, run `yarn publish`.
+You’ll need to be signed into npm.

+⚠️ **Note**: deploying won’t update the tokens!
+You’ll need to run `yarn update` to pull the latest values.